300+ Top Skills To Put On A Resume In Australia (2025)

 3. Irrelevant Skills.

-If the skills you have aren’t directly (or even remotely) related to the job you’re applying for, leave them off.
+If your skills aren’t directly (or even remotely) related to the job you’re applying for, leave them off.

 This may seem obvious, but it can sometimes be subtle.